 PRS for Music is a membership organisation consisting of over 100,000 songwriters, composers and music publishers.
 It licences the use of its members’ musical compositions and lyrics when they are played in public.
 The fee for PRS is distributed to the writers, composers and copyright owners of the song that is played in public.

 PPL is the UK-based music licensing company that licenses recorded music played in public and then distributes the licence fees to its performer and record company members.
 I Like Music, as a licensed music service provider, includes the cost of these two licenses in its monthly fee.
 We report the use to the Performing Rights Organisations so that they can distribute these fees to the music creators and administrators.

-Not having a public performance license is classified as copyright infringement and may result in penalty fees.
-Similarly, sourcing music from a place or provider who does not have the licenses to provide a music service is also classified as a copyright infringement and can also result in fines.
+Not having a public performance licence is classified as copyright infringement and may result in penalty fees.
+Similarly, sourcing music from a place or provider who does not have the licences to provide a music service is also classified as a copyright infringement and can also result in fines.

 Music for Education Licensing

 ILM’s Music Resource is a commercial music library specifically developed for the educational marketplace, granting teachers and students access to the world’s most complete commercial music collection.
 The copyrights for the sound recordings and musical works are licensed for streaming in lessons and extra-curricular activities including discos, school fetes, on-hold telephone music, dance classes and background music in communal areas.
 Subscribers can stream music from Desktop DJ to their heart’s content (subject to reasonable use)!

 If you play music outside of the classroom environment, you must have a license for public performance from PP PRSL.
 These are available from The Centre for Education and Finance Management.

 For more information on licensing for education, we recommend visiting Copyright and Schools.